rolandtoth/promoBox/README.md

 **imagePath**

-Absolute or full path to the image to display (required)
+Absolute or relative path to the image to display (required)

 **link**

-url to visit when clicking on the image
+URL to visit when clicking on the main image

 **target**

-link target (e.g. `_blank`)
+Target of the main image (e.g. `_blank`)

 **actionButtons**

 Array of buttons to add to the lightbox.

-Accepts four items per button:
+Four option can be set per button:
 * button text
 * button link
 * link target
 * classes

 If only button text is supplied the button will close the promoBox.

-Use `#closePromo` as button link to close promoBox on click.

 Example: